 We can infer from this that he was then moved to Longmoor, Hampshire which was the main training centre for Railway Companies.
 We can also infer that he was an early recruit as he would have needed some training before experiencing active service?

-It wasn’t until the war had started that the many new Royal Engineer Corps were created.
-Early in the War, the locally available resources were rapidly running out and it was clear that the Royal Engineers’ skills had to be scaled up massively.
+With the war, many new Royal Engineer Corps were created.
+Early in the War, the locally available resources were rapidly running out and it was clear that the Royal Engineers' skills had to be scaled up massively.
 They were needed to help build (and repair) the extensive physical infrastructure that makes an army viable.
 Railways were a key feature of military supply and troop movement.

 A recruiting advertisement in the month of Edward's death gives a flavour of the range of skills needed to support the role of Royal Engineers.
 Although this advertisement was for the Fortress Companies, "Sappers" provided the physical capability of building ground-works and other infrastructures.